quicwg/base-drafts/draft-ietf-quic-http.md

 A client sends an HTTP request on a client-initiated bidirectional QUIC stream.
 A client MUST send only a single request on a given stream.
-A server sends zero or more non-final HTTP responses on the same stream as the request, followed by a single final HTTP response, as detailed below.
+A server sends zero or more interim HTTP responses on the same stream as the request, followed by a single final HTTP response, as detailed below.

 Pushed responses are sent on a server-initiated unidirectional QUIC stream (see
 {{push-streams}}).
-A server sends zero or more non-final HTTP responses, followed by a single final HTTP response, in the same manner as a standard response.
+A server sends zero or more interim HTTP responses, followed by a single final HTTP response, in the same manner as a standard response.
 Push is described in more detail in {{server-push}}.

 On a given stream, receipt of multiple requests or receipt of an additional HTTP response following a final HTTP response MUST be treated as malformed